thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

         title: 'In the "System Properties" pop-up window, click "Environment Variables" button on the "Advanced" tab;'
     3:
         image: /images/helloworld/getting-started-pe/mosquitto-windows-4.png
-        title: 'In the "Environment Variables" pop-up window select the "Path", then click on the "Edit" button;'
+        title: 'In the "Environment Variables" pop-up window, select the "Path", then click on the "Edit" button;'
     4:
         image: /images/helloworld/getting-started-pe/mosquitto-windows-5.png
         title: 'In the "Edit environment variable" pop-up window click on the "New" button and add the path to the directory containing &#39;mosquitto_pub.exe&#39; and &#39;mosquitto_sub.exe&#39; (&#39;C:\Program Files\mosquitto&#39; by default).
 Click "OK";'